-The V Formation PR team shares tips for navigating the media landscape in 2019, and how to nurture and develop good and long-lasting relationships with influential journalists.
+The V Formation PR team shares tips for navigating the media landscape, and how to nurture and develop good and long-lasting relationships with influential journalists.

 Building good media relationships – key advice points: